Skip to main content

 "Time, even in a universe of time, is relative: If a Urantia mortal of average length of life should commit a crime which precipitated world-wide pandemonium, and if he were apprehended, tried, and executed within two or three days of the commission of the crime, would it seem a long time to you?
 And yet that would be nearer a comparison with the length of Lucifer's life even if his adjudication, now begun, should not be completed for a hundred thousand Urantia years.
 The relative lapse of time from the viewpoint of Uversa, where the litigation is pending, could be indicated by saying that the crime of Lucifer was being brought to trial within two and a half seconds of its commission.
 From the Paradise viewpoint the adjudication is simultaneous with the enactment."
 (54:5.13)

 Forty-eight reasons are taught on Uversa for permitting evil to run the full course of its own moral bankruptcy.
-The Messenger is permitted to share twelve.
-There are, presumably, others he is not permitted to share, and possibly others not known even to him.
-The point is not exhaustive enumeration.
-The point is that the long delay is not weakness.
-It is the ministry of mercy operating on a timescale calibrated to a universe of personalities, not to the impatience of mortals who count their days.
+The Messenger is permitted to share twelve, and there are presumably others he is not permitted to share and others not known even to him.
+The point was never exhaustive enumeration.
+The point is that what looks from Urantia like an interminable delay measures, from the viewpoint where the case is actually pending, as two and a half seconds.
+The mortal who counts his days is simply standing too close to the timescale to read it.

-There is also a ledger entry on the goodness side of all this.
-The Melchizedeks, after watching the rebellion play out for twenty-five thousand years of system time, began to teach that the good resulting from Lucifer's folly had come to equal the evil incurred.
-The accounting has continued to improve.
+There is also a ledger on the goodness side of the account, and it is the single most consequential fact in the whole subject.
+The Melchizedeks, after watching the rebellion play out for twenty-five thousand years of system time, began to teach that the good resulting from Lucifer's folly had come to equal the evil incurred, and the accounting has only improved since:

-A thousand times the sum of all the evil.
-That is the cosmic balance sheet on the rebellion as the universe watches it run its course.
+A thousand times the sum of all the evil, with the evil nearly fixed and the good still multiplying outward to Havona itself.
+That is the cosmic balance sheet on the rebellion as the universe watches it run its course, and it transforms the meaning of the delay.
 The delay is not weakness.
-The delay is the technique by which a wise and merciful administration converts a catastrophe into a teaching record that no future creature will ever forget.
+It is the technique by which a wise and merciful administration converts a catastrophe into a teaching record that no future creature will ever forget.

 Who Will Adjudicate

 The court that will issue the verdict is not a local court.
-It is the supreme tribunal of the seventh superuniverse, Orvonton, which sits at Uversa under the presidency of the three Ancients of Days.
-The Urantia Book is unambiguous that judgment in matters of this magnitude has always belonged to them.
+It is the supreme tribunal of the seventh superuniverse, Orvonton, which sits at Uversa under the presidency of the three Ancients of Days, and the Urantia Book insists that judgment in matters of this magnitude has always belonged to them.
+The principle predates the rebellion's resolution and is older than Michael's enthronement.
+Even the archangel of Michael, contending at the resurrection of Moses, "did not bring against him an accusing judgment but simply said, 'the Judge rebuke you,'" because "judgment in such matters belongs to the Ancients of Days, the rulers of the superuniverse" (53:1.2).
+Disposition of an iniquitous personality is not a power that constellation or local-universe authorities possess.

 The case is captioned Gabriel vs. Lucifer.
-Gabriel, the Bright and Morning Star of Nebadon, prosecutes for the universe administration.
-Lucifer is defendant.
-The case is on the docket of the Uversa supreme court.
-The first hearing, as we have already noted, was held during the time of the revelation.
-The mandate confining Satan to the prison world followed.
-The mandate confining Lucifer had been issued earlier, at the enthronement of Michael.
-The next, and final, mandate is the one we are still waiting for.
+Gabriel, the Bright and Morning Star of Nebadon, prosecutes for the universe administration; Lucifer is defendant; the docket is the Uversa supreme court.
+The first hearing has been held.
+The mandate confining Satan has followed.
+The mandate confining Lucifer was issued earlier, at the enthronement of Michael.
+The next mandate, and the final one, is the verdict still awaited.

 What the Verdict Will Resolve

 The verdict, when it comes, is widely expected to be annihilation.
-The interned rebels who have refused all the long centuries of offered mercy will cease to exist.
-They will not suffer in any conventional sense.
-They will simply no longer be.
+The interned rebels who have refused the long centuries of offered mercy will simply cease to exist, not suffering in any conventional sense but no longer being.
+Yet the verdict resolves a great deal more than the fate of a handful of fallen princes, and four distinct consequences are worth tracing.

 What Comes After: The Ages of Light and Life

 The end of the rebellion era is not the end of planetary history.
-It is the doorway into the planetary ages that the Urantia Book calls light and life, the final evolutionary attainment of a world of time and space.
-Paper 55 lays out the structure.
-The pre-Planetary Prince age is followed by the post-Planetary Prince age, the post-Adamic age, the post-Magisterial Son age, and the post-bestowal Son age, and only after all of those ages is the world ready to enter the seven settled stages of light and life proper.
+It is the doorway into the planetary ages the Urantia Book calls light and life, "the final evolutionary attainment of a world of time and space" (55:0.1).
+Paper 55 lays out the sequence a world climbs before it arrives: from primitive man through the pre-Planetary Prince and post-Planetary Prince ages, the post-Adamic age, the post-Magisterial Son age, and the postbestowal Son age, and only then, under the ministry of successive Trinity Teacher Son missions, is the world made ready for the settled status itself.

-By the fourth stage of light and life, more than half of the mortals leave the planet by translation rather than by death.
-They are transmuted directly from the flesh to the morontia in the central stage of the morontia temple, surrounded by their families.
+The deepest change is in how such a world relates to death.
+By the fourth stage of light and life, "more than half the mortals leave the planet by translation from among the living" (55:2.8), transmuted directly from the flesh to the morontia in the central stage of the temple, surrounded by their families.
+The Urantia Book renders the contrast with our own age in terms that carry the whole weight of the chapter:

 Where Urantia Stands Now

-"Let it be made clear that the administrative mechanisms and governmental techniques of a universe or a superuniverse cannot in any manner limit or retard the evolutionary development or spiritual progress of an individual inhabited planet or of any individual mortal on such a sphere."
-(55:11.6)
+Most consequentially, the Urantia Book insists that planetary delay does not bind the individual.
+Administrative mechanisms "cannot in any manner limit or retard the evolutionary development or spiritual progress of an individual inhabited planet or of any individual mortal on such a sphere" (55:11.6), and the proof offered is the most quietly radical claim in the entire subject:

 The Believer's Role in Shortening the Era

-The question that follows naturally is whether anything we do shortens the wait.
-The Urantia Book offers two answers.
+The natural question is whether anything we do shortens the wait.
+The Urantia Book gives two answers, and both turn on the relationship between personal fidelity and the cosmic ledger.

-We are time-penalized.
-We are not eternity-jeopardized.
-Whatever we lose by being born on a quarantined planet at this end of the rebellion era, we lose at the level of administrative inconvenience, of cultural confusion, of social retardation, of planetary delay.
-We do not lose at the level of our individual destiny in the eternal scheme.
+The first answer is a reassurance about what the era can and cannot cost us.
+Paper 67 draws the line precisely: "Every mortal born on Urantia since Caligastia's rebellion has been in some manner time-penalized, but the future welfare of such souls has never been in the least eternity-jeopardized," because "sin is wholly personal as to moral guilt or spiritual consequences, notwithstanding its far-flung repercussions in administrative, intellectual, and social domains" (67:7.7).
+We are time-penalized but not eternity-jeopardized.
+Whatever we lose by being born on a quarantined planet at the end of the rebellion era, we lose at the level of administrative inconvenience, cultural confusion, and social retardation, not at the level of our individual destiny in the eternal scheme.

 "True liberty is the quest of the ages and the reward of evolutionary progress.
 False liberty is the subtle deception of the error of time and the evil of space.
 Enduring liberty is predicated on the reality of justice, intelligence, maturity, fraternity, and equity."
 (54:1.2)